 Regardless of their nature, waivers must identify the parties, a description of the location and type of goods and/or services provided, significant dates, fees, and payments.
 Record the completed waiver in the office responsible for maintaining the land records for the county where the subject property is located.

 The final unconditional waiver is the most comprehensive option.
 Once recorded, it will forfeit any lien right for the final payment amount regardless of payment being verified.
 Be cautious about using this waiver, because recording it removes an option for recourse if something goes wrong with the payment.
 With that in mind, verify that the funds actually go through (meaning the check has cleared) before giving up the right to lien.

-This article is provided for informational purposes only and is not legal advice.
-Please contact an attorney with questions about lien waivers or any other issues related to Nebraska lien laws.
+This article is provided for information purposes only and should not be relied upon as a substitute for the advice from a legal professional.
+Please speak with an attorney with questions about using a lien waiver, or for any other issues related to liens in Kentucky.

-Deeds.com Nebraska Final Unconditional Lien Waiver Forms Have Been Updated as Recently as Thursday January 3, 2019
+Deeds.com Kentucky Final Unconditional Lien Waiver Forms Have Been Updated as Recently as Tuesday March 19, 2019

 What others like you are saying:

 Mary S. said: I am so excited to find this site.
 Thank you

 Reply from Staff: Thank you Mary.
 We appreciate your enthusiasm, have a great day!